Are you interesting in collaboration shootings?Date of publication: 14 Mar 2019

 The only one question.
 How you can surprise me?

 If you have an interesting idea, accessories, or access to some closed place, this might absolutely work.
 There is another option when the photographer saw the model and he came up with some concept, which he would like to implement with this model, but then no one knows what's going on in the head of the photographer, as by the way, and any creative person.

 By the way, often interesting ideas arise in the minds of people close to the photo art, like make-up artists, stylists, hairdressers.
 Then this person finds a photographer and offers him the idea to implement.
 They choose a model from among friends or arrange the casting and in the end conduct a photo session.
 But note that there was still an idea at the beginning, not a desire for free photos from a professional.

 Again.
-If you are a makeup artist, hairdresser or just a professional model - please text us, call us, share your ideas, thoughts and desires.
-If the idea is worthwhile-I am happy to respond to such proposals.
+If you are a makeup artist, hairdresser, or just a professional model – please text us, call us, share your ideas, thoughts, and desires.
+If the idea is worthwhile, then I would be happy to such a proposal.
 If someone rejects it, do not lose confidence, because there are many photographers who will agree to your terms, you just have to try.